-The samurai were an elite military class of soldiers and officials.
-They were retained by feudal lords called daimyo from whose ranks rose many of the leaders, known as Shoguns, who effectively ruled Japan between 1192 and 1868.
+The samurai were an elite class of soldiers and officials.
+They were retained by feudal lords called daimyo from whose ranks rose the shogun, military leaders who effectively ruled Japan between 1192 and 1868.

 Early 19th century

 The Japanese word samurai means 'one who serves'.

 Samurai means ‘one who serves’, and members of the samurai caste followed a strict code of conduct known as bushido, or ‘the way of the warrior’.

 Wearing the correct armour and carrying the right weapons were vital aspects of being a samurai.

 This splendid suit of armour dates from the early 19th century.
 By this time, Japan was a relatively peaceful country and armour was worn more for show than for practical reasons.

 Made from black-lacquered iron plates tied together, the armour was flexible, allowing its wearer to move freely.
 The armoured skirt, called a kusazuri, shields the thighs, while the arm coverings combine protective chain mail with fine blue silk.
 The metal face mask, or mempō, with its bristling moustache, was designed to strike fear into the enemy.